SharedTasksInTheDH/sharedtasksinthedh.github.io/_drafts/howto-annotation.md

 ## List of Annotation Guidelines

-- Brunner
-- TimeML
+The following is a (not exhaustive) list of established annotation guidelines for various, mostly linguistic, phenomena.
+We provide this list as example for different kinds of tasks.

+- [Part of speech tagging in the Penn Treebank]({{site.url}}/assets/howto-annotation/Penn-Treebank-Tagset.pdf): The guidelines describe the tag set and its application, and have been developed in the Penn Treebank Project.
+- [TimeML]({{site.url}}/assets/howto-annotation/timeml-1.2.1.pdf): The TimeML guidelines describe the annotation of time expressions and related events in news texts.
+- [Coreference Resolution]({{site.url}}/assets/ontonotes-coref-6.0.pdf): Coreference resolution guidelines have been developed in the OntoNotes project.
+The goal here is to identify mentions in the text that refer to the same real-world entities.

 ## References

 Artstein, Ron.
 Inter-annotator Agreement.
 In: Ide Nancy & Pustejovsky James (eds.) *Handbook of Linguistic Annotation*.
 Springer, Dordrecht, 2017.
+DOI&nbsp;[10.1007/978-94-024-0881-2](https://doi.org/10.1007/978-94-024-0881-2).